 The test kit has an expiration date assigned.
 It is printed on the exterior of the box.
 Do NOT use the test kit past the expiration date.
-NOTE: The Treatment Reagent, Blood Lead Controls and the Sensors have separate expiration dates.
-The earliest expiring component is used to set the test kits expiration date.
+NOTE: The treatment reagent, blood lead controls and the sensors have separate expiration dates.
+The earliest expiring component is used to set the test kit's expiration date.

-To keep the LeadCare II Blood Lead Test Kit fresh, observe the
+To keep the LeadCare II Blood Lead Test Kit fresh, observe the following:

 - Store in a cool, dry place.
-Storage temperature should be between 60°-80°F (15°-27°C).
-Do NOT freeze or refrigerate. - Store away from direct sunlight. - Keep Sensors sealed in their container until the sample is prepared and you are ready to perform the test.
-The container is lined with desiccant to keep the Sensors fresh. - Use the Treatment Reagent immediately after opening the tube.
+Storage temperature should be between 60°- 80°F (15°- 27°C).
+Do NOT freeze or refrigerate. - · Store away from direct sunlight. - Keep sensors sealed in their container until the sample is prepared and you are ready to perform the test.
+The container is lined with desiccant to keep the sensors fresh. - Use the treatment reagent immediately after opening the tube.

-- Do NOT place any object in the Treatment Reagent tube other than the capillary and dropper provided with this test kit.
-Contamination could occur. - Do NOT use Sensors, Blood Lead Controls and Treatment Reagent past their expiration dates. - Blood Lead Controls should be kept at room temperature: 60-80°F (15-27°C).
-Do NOT refrigerate. - Precautions: SDS sheet can be found in the User's Guide. - Treatment Reagent may be harmful if swallowed.
+- Do NOT place any object in the treatment reagent tube other than the capillary and dropper provided with this test kit.
+Contamination could occur. - Do NOT use sensors, blood lead controls and treatment reagent past their expiration dates. - Blood Lead Controls should be kept at room temperature: 60-80°F (15-27°C).
+Do NOT refrigerate. - Precautions: SDS sheet can be found in the User's Guide. - Treatment reagent may be harmful if swallowed.
 Keep out of reach of children.
 If swallowed, consult a physician.
-If there is contact with skin or eyes, flush with water. - Blood Lead Control material may be harmful if it comes in contact with the eyes or an open wound.
+If there is contact with skin or - Blood lead control material may be harmful if it comes in contact with the eyes or an open wound.
 Practice universal precautions when handling.
 If there is contact with skin or eyes, flush with water.